nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 tree_item_index: 10000
 ---

-This page relates to the release notes of Nuxeo Server and related addons for the 10.10 cycle, a.k.a LTS 2018 cycle.
-It will list the improvements and features that are successively shipped with the 10.1, 10.2, 10.3 and LTS 2018 releases.
+This page relates to the release notes of Nuxeo Server and related addons for the 10.10 cycle, a.k.a LTS 2019 cycle.
+It lists the improvements and features that have successively been shipped with the 10.1, 10.2, 10.3 and LTS 2019 releases.
 Evolutions are grouped by components.

 You can also find detailed JIRA release notes:

 - [10.1 JIRA release notes](https://jira.nuxeo.com/secure/ReleaseNote.jspa?projectId=10011&version=18634)
 - [10.2 JIRA release notes](https://jira.nuxeo.com/secure/ReleaseNote.jspa?projectId=10011&version=18833)
 - [10.3 JIRA release notes](https://jira.nuxeo.com/secure/ReleaseNote.jspa?projectId=10011&version=18834)

 We also provide [instructions for upgrading]({{page version='' space='nxdoc' page='upgrade-from-lts-2017-to-101'}}) to the latest release.